keithonpy/dynamic_programming/README.md

 ## Memoization

 Brute-force

-Step 1.
-Visualise the problem as tree
+1. Visualise the problem as tree
-Step 2. implement the tree using recursion (brute force solution) Step 3. test it
+2. implement the tree using recursion (brute force solution)
+3. test it

 Make it more efficient

-Step 4.
-Add a memo object
+4. Add a memo object
-Step 5. add a base case to return memo values
+5. add a base case to return memo values

 ## Tabulation